stac-extensions/composite/README.md

 This meta-extension does not define any new fields but the usage of muliple extensions to compose new assets as ([virtual-assets](https://github.com/stac-extensions/virtual-assets)).

 The main purpose is to provide users with the processing information required to create a virtual asset using item or collection assets.
-The virtual asset can be defined on the collection level if the virtual asset is expected to apply to all items of that collection.
+The virtual asset can be defined on the collection level if the virtual asset could be produced for a collection-level asset and / or all child item assets.

 For example, a virtual asset could be an RGB combination.
 The virtual asset definition would be a composite of the `processing:expression` and `raster:bands` information.
 This information would be used to create on the fly visualisation with dynamic tilers.